|National Points of Contact|

 14 years have now passed since the creation of the first space companies, most of them founded by young entrepreneurs.
 Today, one can say the Portuguese space industry has grown and is set, it is recognised and innovative, and covers all mission phases ranging from preliminary studies, to hardware manufacturing or operations.
 However, one must still note that a considerable number of young professionals and university students leave the country at some point of their studies or professional careers, looking for improved learning and enhancement of their skills.

 SGAC Portugal strong goal is, therefore, to keep the Portuguese students and young professionals connected and thrilled, regardless of how and where they pursue their space careers.

 Young Space Activities Overview in Portugal

-The space industry in Portugal has grown considerably.
-Though their size is still not comparable to the big European space players, the number of companies has increased 7 times over the past ten years and the number of contracts with ESA has grown from 4, in 2000, to 58, in 2009, representing a value of more than 17M€.
+As mentioned before, the space industry in Portugal has grown considerably.
+Although its size is still not comparable to the largest European space players, the number of companies has increased 7 times over the past ten years, while the number of contracts with ESA has grown from 4, in 2000, to 58, in 2009, representing a volume of more than 17M€.

 It is the Government’s responsibility to define the national strategy plan, including the areas of the European space programmes to invest on.
-The space opportunities and activities are monitored by a governmental Space Office, whose main role is to assist in the communication between Portuguese companies/institutes and the main European space players, like ESA and the European Commission.
+The space opportunities and activities are monitored by a governmental Space Office, whose main role is to assist the government in the communication between Portuguese companies/institutes and the main European space players, like ESA and the European Commission.
 The Space Office published a Portuguese Space Catalogue in 2009 with detailed information on space-related companies and research centres.
 In June 2011, Space Office released an updated version of this Portuguese Space Catalogue.

-Country-Specific Events in 2013
+Country-Specific Events in 2015